maci0/gke-inference-from-scratch/part1.md

 ```

 **Note**: This installer is specifically for A3 Ultra/A4 machines with GPUDirect-RDMA (RoCE).
 For A3 High/Mega with GPUDirect-TCPX/TCPXO, use the `gpudirect-tcpxo` installer instead.
-As we covered ealier, GPUDirect-TCPX/TCPXO is a different transport mechanism from GPUDirect RDMA.
+As we covered earlier, GPUDirect-TCPX/TCPXO is a different transport mechanism from GPUDirect RDMA.

 ### 8.3 Verify RDMA Installation